San Jose, California

 Hospitals and birthing centers

 San Jose has the South Bay's most extensive hospital system: three full PPO L&D hospitals (Good Samaritan, Santa Clara Valley Medical Center, O'Connor) plus a major Kaiser facility (Kaiser San Jose) plus the regional academic referral center (Stanford / Lucile Packard) within 20 to 30 minutes.
-One important 2026 caveat: Regional Medical Center of San Jose closed its routine labor and delivery service; East San Jose family buyers who would have used Regional now use Good Samaritan, SCVMC, or Kaiser instead.
+One important 2026 caveat: Regional Medical Center of San Jose closed its routine labor and delivery service; East San Jose buyers who would have used Regional for labor and delivery now use Good Samaritan, SCVMC, or Kaiser instead.

 HospitalNetworkDrive time within San JoseKey services